Running Your App

 Initial Configuration

-1. Open the app/Config/App.php file with a text editor and set your base URL to $baseURL.
+Set your base URL to $baseURL.
 If you need more flexibility, the baseURL may be set within the .env file as app.baseURL = 'http://example.com/'.
-(Always use a trailing slash on your base URL!)
+Always use a trailing slash on your base URL!

 Note